 An SSL certificate enables website access across the https protocol and secures the traffic between the user's browser and the web server, sending a positive signal to your visitors, especially if you are asking them to enter personally identifiable information as a part of your lead generation efforts.

 Enabling an SSL certificate will prevent visitors from receiving any in-browser security warnings, will allow your website to resolve at https URLs, and will make popular browsers display a padlock symbol or show part of your URL in green - highlighting the presence of the certificate.
 All of these help to build trust and confidence in your brand.
-On top of which, SSL is also a Google ranking factor, meaning your website may rank better when you have it in place.
+On top of this, SSL is also a Google ranking factor, meaning your website may rank better when you have it in place.

 The cost of procuring SSL certificates has come down in recent years, but the complexity of applying, configuring and maintaining them has remained relatively high.
-HubSpot CMS takes care of this all for you, automatically obtaining and applying a free LetsEncrypt SSL certificate to any domain that is connected to the system.
+HubSpot CMS takes care of this all for you, automatically obtaining and applying a free SSL certificate to any domain that is connected to the system.

 Fast page load speed